Video Stream Feed-Forward 4D Gaussian Splatting for Dynamic Driving Environments

 Your Tasks:

-- Conduct a structured literature review of recent feed-forward 4D reconstruction methods
+- Conduct a literature review of feed-forward 4D reconstruction methods.

 Your Profile: